excaliburjs/excaliburjs.github.io/README.md

     # Run site for local development
     grunt design

-We recommend using the free [Brackets](http://brackets.io) editor since it's easy to use and works on any platform.
+We recommend using the free [Visual Studio Code](http://code.visualstudio.com) editor since it's easy to use and works on any platform.

-## Deploying

-If you're a core contributor, it's easy to push the site to GitHub.
-Just run:

-    grunt deploy

-You may need to type in your credentials, but after that the production site will be updated.

-**Tip:** Don't do this if you don't want the latest changes to be public!

 ## Adding to Showcase